curl/everything-curl/usingcurl-returns.md

  1. Unsupported protocol.
 This build of curl has no support for this protocol.
-Usually this happens because the URL was misspelled to use a sheme part that either as a space in front of it or spells "http" like "htpt" or similar.
+Usually this happens because the URL was misspelled to use a scheme part that either as a space in front of it or spells "http" like "htpt" or similar.
 Another common mistake is that you use a libcurl installation that was built with one or more protocols disabled and you now ask libcurl to use one of those protocols that were disabled in the